Astra-0f-Agastya57/Power-hellcode-runner/README.md

 PowerShell script that utilizes WinAPI for bypassing Windows Defender any shellcode or payload extension will result in successful shell access or command execution of victim systems.

-Shellcode should replace the $url in the script
+Shellcode should replace the $url in the script and should run to execute.